-Martha Kisaka, 25 years old, easily stands out among the half a dozen male passion fruit farmers at the collection center in Bukhonzo village in Manafwa district, Eastern Uganda.
-The passion fruit collection center in Butiru town council is one of several where passion fruit growers sell their produce to a designated trader.
-Most of the passion fruit farmers at this collection center like Martha are beneficiaries of Swisscontact’s Local Skills Development for Youth (LSDY) project.
+Martha Kisaka, 25 years old, easily stands out among the half a dozen male passion fruit farmers at the collection centre in Bukhonzo village in Manafwa district, Eastern Uganda.
+The passion fruit collection centre in Butiru town council is one of several where passion fruit growers sell their produce to a designated trader.
+Most of the passion fruit farmers at this collection centre like Martha are beneficiaries of Swisscontact’s Local Skills Development for Youth (LSDY) project.

 Being one of several enterprises supported by the project within the agribusiness sector, passion fruit farming has become a main source of income among youth in Eastern Uganda.
 Through its project partners, the project facilitated access to technical skills training, extension, inputs and market for 365 youth (138 female) who produced 476 tons of passion fruit worth UGX 1.43 million (CHF 397,041) in 2020.

 Swisscontact has implemented the LSDY project during 2017-2020 in Eastern Uganda targeting 4,000 unemployed youth and young entrepreneurs (aged 18-30 years) with technical and entrepreneurial skills to increase their employability and entrepreneurship prospects in the agribusiness, construction and hospitality sector.

 Martha is one of 1,854 women who have been empowered through the LSDY project.
 In 2019, Martha was encouraged to join Buhkama Arise and Shine Youth Group.

 In her village, the project partnered with BECOFA, a private agribusiness company, to support passion fruit growers.
 The newly formed group was trained, and received seed and input loans.
 In addition to technical training in good agronomic practice, Martha acquired skill in entrepreneurship and business management, life skills, and leadership skills.
 Martha says she found the skills helpful.